kai-niemi/burp-a-bet/README.md

 ### Setup and Start Kafka

 Kafka Streams is required to help drive the distributed business transactions on top of CockroachDB CDC outbox events.
 You can either use a manged Kafka cluster or a local self-hosted setup.
 In the latter case, just follow the [quickstart](https://kafka.apache.org/quickstart) guidelines to setup a vanilla Kafka instance.

-Ensure kafka is available to the app services and CockroachDB nodes at the default port `9092`:

-    kafka://localhost:9092

-Example setup using Kraft:

-    curl https://dlcdn.apache.org/kafka/4.0.0/kafka_2.13-4.0.0.tgz -o kafka_2.13-4.0.0.tgz
-    tar -xzf kafka_2.13-4.0.0.tgz
-    ln -s kafka_2.13-4.0.0 current
-    cd current
-    KAFKA_CLUSTER_ID="$(bin/kafka-storage.sh random-uuid)"
-    bin/kafka-storage.sh format --standalone -t $KAFKA_CLUSTER_ID -c config/server.properties

-Depending on your network setup you may need to edit the following Socket properties in `config/server.properties`:
+Depending on your network setup, you may need to edit the following in `config/server.properties`:

     listeners=PLAINTEXT://..
     advertised.listener=PLAINTEXT://

-Start daemon:
+Then start Kafka in daemon mode:

     bin/kafka-server-start.sh -daemon config/server.properties

-Tail a topic, in this case `registration`:
+To tail some topic, in this case `registration`:

     bin/kafka-console-consumer.sh --topic registration --from-beginning --bootstrap-server localhost:9092 --property print.key=true